Home » Reviews » Gear » Some Don’t like it Hot – Frogg Toggs Chilly Pad Cooling Towel Review

 Author Mary Chong

-This article may contain affiliate links.
+This article contains affiliate links to trusted partners.
 This means that clicking on or purchasing products we recommend through a link may earn us a small commission.
-As an Amazon Influencer, I earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.
 For more information read our disclaimer page.

 Keeping cool when you are hot is a difficult task.
 You can only remove so much clothing before you are “naked,” and sometimes, even then, you are still too hot.
-Dressing conservatively and modestly is important too, depending on your travel destination — you don’t want to cause an international incident!
+Dressing conservatively and modestly is important, too, depending on your travel destination – you don’t want to cause an international incident!

-We recently reviewed the Columbia Omni-Freeze Zero Rules T-shirt for Men and for Women, and although we love the shirt, I thought I’d try another “cooling” product — the Frogg Toggs Chilly Pad Cooling Towel just to see how it compares.
+We recently reviewed the Columbia Omni-Freeze Zero Rules T-shirt for Men and Women, and although we love the shirt, I thought I’d try another “cooling” product — the Frogg Toggs Chilly Pad Cooling Towel to see how it compares.
 This cooling towel comes in different colours and sizes.
-Mine is about 13×33 inches and weighs about 6.5 oz outside of the box.
+Mine is about 13×33 inches and weighs about 6.5 oz outside the box.

 How to store Frogg Toggs Cooling Towel